robertjskelton/robertjskelton.github.io/_posts/2023-04-01-ferrari-360-repair-at-vlads-autobahn.markdown

 Palm Beach Ferrari said they could get me in on 2/13 or 2/14, and could comp the tow and would definitely get this fixed, and was apologetic over Vlad's Autobahn giving me the runaround.

 # 2/14/2023
 Dropped off car at Ferrari Palm Beach. $340/hr for labor.
 Ouch.
+They will also install the new fuel pumps (my left one was leaking)

 # 2/17/2023
 Ferrari Palm Beach said they will have an update for me next week.

+# 3/1/2023
+Ferrari Palm Beach said my car is ready and timing is fixed - they said the previous shop had either not replaced the timing belts or put in used parts.
+Total is $5228 to fix the work that Vlad's did incorrectly and to install the new fuel pumps.